LeeMorinUCF/QMB3311S22/demo_13_Reading_Data/README.md

 ```

-Maybe now you are convinced that the first one is simple.
+Maybe now you are convinced that the first version is simple.

 ### Multiline Records